Skip to content

 Expansion

 An expansion code is a small piece of text that (not always uniquely) identifies an expansion.
 For older expansions, the code isn't often shown or referred to, but can be easily found on various Pokémon TCG sources.
 The expansion code is often shown as the expansion symbol itself.
-An expansion can have zero, one or many codes.

 Card